parispeterson89-ops/mate-academy-form-lesson/README.md

 At least one field should have placeholder value.
 At least one field should has disabled autocomplete.

+The final solution should be hosted on Github Pages and should show Success page after submit.

 ## How this app is working

 Simple request/response nodejs app with Pug and Express.
 The app hosted in [heroku](https://mate-academy-form-lesson.herokuapp.com)